14 Mach Number & Reynolds Number

 The free-stream Mach number M_{\infty} is defined as the ratio of the free-stream velocity (that is, the velocity far upstream of the airfoil) to that of the free-stream sonic velocity, a_{\infty}, i.e.,

+The figure below shows the categorization of flight vehicles in terms of their flight Mach number.
 The speed of sound at MSL ISA is about 1,117 ft/s (340 m/s, 768 mph, 1,236 km/h).
+Few air-breathing vehicles can sustain supersonic flight speeds of M_{\infty} > 3.

-Worked Example #1 – Calculating Mach Number
+Check Your Understanding #1 – Calculating the Mach number

-An airplane is in cruise flight at a true airspeed of 500 knots at 30,000 ft.
+An airplane is in cruise at a true airspeed of 500 knots at 30,000 ft.
 Calculate the flight Mach number for these conditions.
 Assume ISA standard conditions.

-The airspeed V_{\infty} is given as 500 knots, which is equivalent to 843.9 ft/s.
+The airspeed V_{\infty} is given as 500 knots, equivalent to 843.9 ft/s.
 The flight Mach number will be the airspeed divided by the speed of sound at this altitude.
-Using the International Standard Atmosphere (ISA) model, for which a handy online ISA calculator can be found at here, the standard temperature at this altitude is -47.83 F or 411.84 R. According to the calculator, the corresponding speed of sound, a_{\infty, at this altitude and temperature, is 994.86 ft/s.
+Using the International Standard Atmosphere (ISA) model, for which a handy online ISA calculator can be found here, the standard temperature at this altitude is -47.83 F or 411.84 R. According to the calculator, the corresponding speed of sound, a_{\infty, at this altitude and temperature, is 994.86 ft/s.
 This latter value can also be determined using

-\[ a_{\infty} = \sqrt {\gamma \, R \, T} = \sqrt{1.4 \times 1716.59 \times 411.84} = 994.86~\mbox{ft/s} \]
+\[ a_{\infty} = \sqrt {\gamma \, R \, T} = \sqrt{1.4 \times 1716.49 \times 411.84} = 994.86~\mbox{ft/s} \]

-where the gas constant for air is 1716.59 ft lb slug^{-1}R^{-1}.
+where the gas constant for air is 1716.49 ft lb slug^{-1}R^{-1}.
 Therefore, the flight Mach number is

 \[ M_{\infty} = \frac{V_{\infty}}{a_{\infty}} = \frac{843.9}{994.85} = 0.84 \]